Psychology for relationship anxiety

 2) Therapeutic Process

 This is where the bulk of therapy time is focused.
-In sessions you actively work towards more sustainable ways of interacting with yourself and the world around you.
-This process may take a few to 12+ months, depending on your specific goals.
+In sessions we actively work towards more sustainable ways of interacting with yourself and the world around you.
+This process may take a few months to 12+ months, depending on your specific goals.

 3) Between Sessions